171k/171k.github.io/_ctf/MCC2025/VillageNightWriteup.md

 [ saved RIP ] //Everything will get sent here, overwriting the original content of RIP.
 ```

-If you dont understand whats RBP and RIP is, you can simply read here: https://medium.com/@sharonlin/useful-registers-in-assembly-d9a9da22cdd9
+If you dont understand whats RBP and RIP is, you can simply read [here](https://medium.com/@sharonlin/useful-registers-in-assembly-d9a9da22cdd9)

 or you can chatGPT and try to understand (please pat yourself at the back if you truly understand it).